hehta/RESIDE/README.md

 # RESIDE: Rapid Easy Synthesis to Inform Data Extraction

-An R package which allows data to be simulation from marginal distibutions obtained from Trusted Research Environments (TREs).
+An R package which allows data to be simulation from marginal distributions obtained from Trusted Research Environments (TREs).

 # Installation
 Currently this package can be install using `devtools` or `remotes`